 Brands are investing more and more in influencer marketing, spending their typically large advertising budgets on influencers who’ve already won the loyalty of their audiences.

 This creates a massive opportunity for you as a creator if you can negotiate the right deals.

-Brendan Gahan, a YouTube marketing expert and influencer, recommends you establish your baseline flat fee by looking at the number of views your videos typically get and multiplying it by 5 to 15 cents per view (which is around what many brands are willing to pay for views via YouTube ads).
+Brendan Gahan, a YouTube marketing expert and influencer, recommends establishing your baseline flat fee by looking at the number of views your videos typically get and multiplying it by 5 to fifteen cents per view (which is around what many brands are willing to pay for views via YouTube ads).

-Here are jus a handful of the many influencer marketplaces you can add your channel to and get discovered by brands both big and small:
+Here are just a handful of the many influencer marketplaces you can add your channel to and get discovered by brands both big and small:

 - Channel Pages: Partner with other YouTubers as well as brands.

 - Crowdtap: Complete small content creation “tasks” in exchange for money and other rewards.
 There’s no restriction on how many followers you need to join.

 Some influencer marketplaces offer you free products, while others are known for having big brands who are willing to pay more.
 Capitalize on the opportunities that best suit your needs, but list yourself in as many places as you can to ensure maximum visibility for your channel.